EthanB934/rapid-response/README.md

 ### User Experience as a Client

 ### **Welcome**
-Once the client is logged in, they are met with a simple welcome page.
+Once the user is logged in, they are met with a simple welcome page.
 From here, a navigation bar makes much of the web application's functionality accessible to them.

 ### **Creating An Appointment**
 A new view of the web application, the core upon which the project was planned.
 This component allows the client to create their appointment.
 Here, there are fields that rely on information that the client-user entered in their one-time, user data entry form.
 These fields include their name, date of birth, and gender.
 Aside from these fields, the client has a drop-down box from which they may select their preferred practitioner, a text area where they can describe the reason for their appointment, and a date-entry field for setting the appointment's date and time.